onap/doc/docs/guides/onap-user/design/parameter_resolution/index.rst

 - default value

-At VNF instantiation step, values are often coming from input (in the request sent by the user).
+At VNF instantiation step, values are often coming from input (in the request sent by the user, in the "instanceParams" section of the vnf).

-At VF module instantion step, values are often coming from SDNC database (stored values from VNF instantiation step).
+At VF module instantion step, values can come form input also in the request sent by the user, in the "instanceParams" section of the vf-module)

 Resolved data are always stored in SDNC database (MDSAL)

-About sources:

-- "input": parameter/value is provided in the request
-- "sdnc": parameter/value is coming from the SDNC database (MDSAL) via a Rest call
-- "default": always take the default value
-- "processor-db": coming from SDNC but MariaDB database via SQL request

-Other sources are possible.
+Note1: if service designer wants to re-use for vf-module a parameter/value from VNF "userParams" section, then the source will be from "SDNC" in the vf-module mapping file.

+Note2: service-instance-id, vnf-id and vf_module_id are parameters considered as "input" from CDS point of view but in reality they are resolved by ONAP SO with ONAP AAI.
+Thus, those parameters are not "input" from ONAP SO point of view: service designer has not need to provide those parameters in service instantiation request (step 12).

-For the freeradius example, there are then 3 mapping files:
+For the ubuntu example, there are then 2 mapping files.
+File names are important and must be aligned with vtl template names.

-- VNF level :download:`VNF_mapping_file <freeradius_example/before_enrichment/CBA_freeradius/Templates/vnf-mapping.json>`
+- VNF level :download:`VNF_mapping_file <ubuntu_example/cba-before-enrichment/Templates/ubuntuCDS-mapping.json>`
-- VFmodule level :download:`VFmodule_mapping_file <freeradius_example/before_enrichment/CBA_freeradius/Templates/radius-mapping.json>`
+- VFmodule level :download:`VFmodule_mapping_file <ubuntu_example/cba-before-enrichment/Templates/base_ubuntuCDS-mapping.json>`
-- post-instantiation VNF level :download:`VNF_config_mapping_file <freeradius_example/before_enrichment/CBA_freeradius/Templates/userconfig-mapping.json>`

 Step 7: write scripts
 ---------------------

-Sometimes, it will be necessary to use some scripts (python, kotlin, ansible...) to process some operation.
+Sometimes, it will be necessary to use some scripts (python, kotlin, ansible...) to process some post-configuration operation.

 Those scripts needs to be part of the "Controller Blueprint Archive” (cba).

-In freeradius example, a :download:`Kotlin script <freeradius_example/before_enrichment/CBA_freeradius/Scripts/kotlin/kotlin.kt>` is used to get data, open an ssh tunnel to the VNF and add the user/password in the /etc/freeradius/users file.
+No such script for the ubuntuCDS example.

-Step 8: write the "CDS blueprint" file
+Step 8: write the "blueprint" file
 --------------------------------------

-The "designer" will then create a "CDS blueprint".
+The "designer" will then create a "blueprint".

-It is a JSON file and for the freeradius usecase, it is called freeradius.json.
+It is a JSON file and for the ubuntuCDS usecase, it is called ubuntuCDS.json.
+Name must be aligned with VF name in ONAP SDC.

-This file will be the main entry point for CDS controller to understand what need to be processed and how to process it.
+This file will be the main entry point for CDS blueprint processor.
+This processor will use that file to understand what need to be processed and how to process it.

 The content of that file is composed of several sections conforming to TOSCA specifications.

-Part of the file is provided by the Service Designer but it will them be automatically completed by CDS controller via an "enrichment" operation (see next step)

 |image1|

-In a short, this file will contain information about:

-- any parameters or external sources needed to resolve parameters,
-- all the resolve actions needed during the instantiation of a service,
-- any post-instantiation steps that need to run after the service instance is up and running
-- all necessary template files

-For the freeradius example, here is the :download:`CDS blueprint <freeradius_example/before_enrichment/CBA_freeradius/Definitions/freeradius.json>` before enrichment.
+For the ubuntu example:download:`CDS blueprint <ubuntu_example/cba-before-enrichment/Definitions/ubuntuCDS.json>` before enrichment.

+This example is the minimum that is required to simply instantiate a VNF.

+Some extension can then be added in order to define additional operations.

 Step 9: build the "Controller Blueprint Archive” (cba)
 ------------------------------------------------------

-Having created velocity templates, mapping files, scripts and a first CDS blueprint version, it is now simple to create the "Controller Blueprint Archive” (cba).
+Having created velocity templates, mapping files and a first CDS blueprint version, it is now simple to create the "Controller Blueprint Archive” (cba).

-This is a "zip-like" archive file that will have the following structure and content:
+This is a "zip-like" archive file that will have the following structure and content ("environment", "scripts" and "plans" are optional):

 |image2|

-For the freeradius example, here is the :download:`cba archive <freeradius_example/before_enrichment/CBA_freeradius.cba>` before enrichment.
+For the ubuntu example :download:`cba archive <ubuntu_example/cba-before-enrichment/cba-ubuntuCDS-before-enrichment.zip>` before enrichment.

 To complete that cba, an "enrichment" operation is needed.